 Thumb Rock (Cooper Island): 40-70 feet (12-21 meters), a thumb-shaped rock formation with a variety of marine life possible in the area including many species of reef tropicals, French and queen angelfish, tarpons, and seahorses, suitable for all levels

-British Virgin Islands Hotels, Transportation, and Dive Shops
+British Virgin Islands Transportation, Dive Shops, & Lodging

 - Cruise ships stop at Road Harbour on Tortola.

 - St. Thomas – Tortola ferries operated by a large number of companies run all day until 5 pm.
 The trip normally takes about 50 minutes one way and provides some beautiful scenery to enjoy along the way.